 As a perk to our valued customers, we offer on-site farmer's markets events.
 These fun events have been a big hit at campuses and businesses across the Chicago area.
 If you are a current client and are interested in hosting such an event, please contact us.

 The 13,000 square foot Growing Solutions Farm, located in the Illinois Medical District on Chicago’s West Side, provides vocational training and workforce development for young adults with autism and other disabilities.
-Established last year, the farm is a program of the Julie and Michael Tracy Family Foundation in Glen View, which also is a supporter of Rush’s AARTS Center.
-The Tracys’ 21-year-old son John, who has autism and has received treatment at Rush, is among the more than 30 people who work at Growing Solutions.
+Established in 2013, the farm is a program of the Julie and Michael Tracy Family Foundation in Glen View, which also is a supporter of Rush’s AARTS Center.
+The Tracys’ son John, who has autism and has received treatment at Rush, is among the more than 30 people who work at Growing Solutions.

 “We are beyond excited at this opportunity,” Julie Tracy says.
 “People that are benefitting from the AARTS Center now are participating in a farming operation that’s selling food to Rush staff.”

-An advocate for people with disabilities, Prinske felt compelled by his personal experiences to make the contribution to the AARTS Center.
+An advocate for people with disabilities, Tom Prinske felt compelled by his personal experiences to make the contribution to the AARTS Center.
 “You can have a disability and do positive things.
 You can work, you can run a business, you can be effective, you can cause change,” he says.
 “People with disabilities need to be given a chance, and if this program helps them, I want to participate in it.”

 Rush is nationally recognized as a leader in providing access and employment and educational opportunities to people with disabilities, and hosting the farmer’s market further extends this commitment.
 “It is another opportunity to reach out to the disability community and say Rush is here in the middle of the West Side and want to help,” says Paula Brown, “This time, we can help with creating jobs for people with disability.”